Subscribe to receive updates on Dada Mail:

 Many people use Public, Announce-Only Mailing Lists as a way to offer special discounts and coupons for merchandise they sell online.
 Having these offers available only for your subscribers is quite the incentive to be subscribed.

-How Many Times Can I Send Out a Message?
+How Many Times Can I Send Out a Mass Mailing?

 The amount of email messages you should send out really does depend on what you'd like to do with your mailing list and what other tools you're using for your website.